guacajoely/beys-blog/README.md

 ## Articles

 The team has requested that all blog articles be listed at the top of the page, aligned right.
 It should display just title of the article.
-When a title is clicked, the content of the article, and the auhor of the article should be displayed in a pop-up.
+When a title is clicked, the content of the article, and the author of the article should be displayed in a pop-up.

 #### Example message